GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

-We know that the benchmarking/tracing team has thought about many of these issues and the other Engineering teams have been dealing with the same pain points that we have in developing CNSA.
+We know that the benchmarking/tracing team has thought about many of these issues and the other Engineering teams have been dealing with the same pain points that Galois has experienced while developing CNSA.

 Some first ideas (low lying fruit?):